Dominican Americans: Socioeconomics

 A significant number of Dominican Americans are young, first-generation immigrants without a higher education, since many have roots in the country's rural areas.
 Second-generation Dominican Americans are more educated than their first-generation counterparts, a condition reflected in their higher incomes and employment in professional or skilled occupations and more of them pursuing undergraduate education and graduate degrees.

 Over 21% of all second-generation Dominican Americans have college degrees, slightly below the average for all Americans (24%) but significantly higher than US-born Mexican Americans (14%) and Stateside Puerto Rican (9%).
 In New York City, Dominican entrepreneurs have carved out roles in several industries, especially the bodega and supermarket and taxi and black car industries.

 Political participation

+Over two dozen Dominican Americans are elected local or state legislators, mayors, or other in New York, New Jersey, Rhode Island, Maryland, Massachusetts, and Pennsylvania.